Follow the Leader or Not!

 When a leader refuses to be a servant rather than being served they will never be trusted or followed.

-- A strong servant leader sets high expectations for those they lead.
+- Strong servant leaders set high expectations for those they lead.

 - A strong servant leader has clear objectives and a mission.